 Navicat for MySQL comes with an intuitive and well-designed GUI that simplifies your database administration and development on Linux, Windows, and macOS systems.

-It features advanced secure connections, easy SQL editing, intelligent database designer, seamless data migrations, diversified manipulation tool, supports dark mode, and so many other features.
+It features advanced secure connections, easy SQL editing, intelligent database design, seamless data migrations, diversified manipulation tool, supports dark mode, and so many other features.

 Designed to be simple, lightweight, fast, and secure, OmniDB is an open-source web-based tool that simplifies database management with a focus on interactivity.